 Buying baby chicks—it’s one of the greatest things to do as a chicken keeper.
-It’s officially that time of year—early spring.
-You see the signs all over the place, “Chick Days Are Here,” but you cringe because you know you don’t have room for any more chicks.
+There are baby chicks for sale all over the place in the spring.
+It’s officially that time of year.
+You see the signs all over the place, “Chick Days Are Here,” but you cringe because you know you don’t have room for any more baby chicks.
 Or, maybe you don’t have any chicks at all, and this is the day you want to add them to your backyard or farmstead.

 All kidding aside, purchased chicks are, in many ways, a lot easier for the chicken keeper to start or maintain a flock.
 Hatching eggs can present challenges, and the wait isn’t ideal for people who lack patience.
-So, we often opt to purchase chicks, either at our local farm store, from a hatchery, or through a breeder.
+So, we often opt to find baby chicks for sale, either at our local farm store, from a hatchery, or through a breeder.

 There are pros and cons to each, and they are all very valid and important.
 Choosing your breed may be your first step, but choosing where to purchase your chicks is equally as important.
 Use this guide for buying baby chicks this spring!